Baahubali 2: The Conclusion: Piracy

-On 22 November 2016, a 2-minute war sequence from the film was leaked and posted on Facebook and Twitter.
+On 22 November 2016, a two-minute war sequence from the film was leaked and posted on Facebook and Twitter.
 The following day, the police arrested a video editor for stealing and uploading the scenes.
 The Deccan Chronicle, noticing the lack of punishment, felt the leak was a publicity stunt.
-Following this, a 9-minute war sequence supposedly from the climax was leaked.
+Following this, a nine-minute war sequence supposedly from the climax was leaked.
 The video lacked VFX.

-Themes
+Themes and influences

 Director S. S. Rajamouli revealed that Baahubali is inspired by the epic Mahabharata.
 V. Vijayendra Prasad, the screenwriter and Rajamouli's father who wrote stories for most of Rajamouli's films, once again penned the story for Baahubali.
 Vijayendra Prasad revealed that Sivagami has shades of both Kunti and Kaikeyi while Devasena is a warrior like Sita.
 He further added that he sees Baahubali as the story of Sivagami and Devasena.
 He was also inspired by tales of Chandamama and Amar Chitra Katha comics.

 In March 2017, Rajamouli said in an interview that "Why Kattappa killed Baahubali" is the theme of the film.
 The tagline "The boy he raised, the man he killed" was billed in a poster featuring Kattappa.
 Rajamouli had stated that the Mahabharata was a source of inspiration for the film.
-According to K.K.
-Senthil Kumar, the colour palette used was based on the "mood and feel."
+According to K. K. Senthil Kumar, the colour palette used was based on the "mood and feel".
 He contrasts different tones used within the film: warm colours for Mahishmati, cool colours for Kuntala, desaturated colours for the frame in which Baahubali is expelled.

-Kanniks Kannikeswaran writes the characters resemble those "from Chandamama issues from the 1960s and 70s" and feels that the "plots and subplots that bear distinct similarities to themes from the Ramayana and the Mahabharata."
-He calls Amarendra the "perfect Rama," while calling Bhallaladeva "Duryodana incarnate, an atatayi."
-Bijjaladeva is compared to Shakuni, while the death of Bhadrudu is compared to Jayadratha's death in the Mahabharata.
-Kannikeswaran also feels that the film has visual parallels with The Lion King, while also noting the similarities with Mulan.
-Writing about the similarities with the latter, he states, "Mulan pins a villain to a roof where he is reduced to ashes right in the midst of a firework display.
-The evil Bhallala is pinned with a sword to the 'chita' pyre that consumes him in the final frames of the film."
-He calls the film "Shivocentric," noting the appearance of a Shivatandava stotra and that Shiva is the tutelage deity of Mahishmati.
-The main character is healed by Shiva in the end of the film, while noting Ganesha also makes an appearance in a fire ritual.